 Homeowners waste up to 30-percent of the energy used to heat and cool their home, according to the EPA.
 So, some rooms get less air and become too cold or too warm.
 Fixing leaky ducts is a proven way to lower your summer heating and cooling bills.

 Plus, leaky air affects the indoor air quality.
-When there are leaks, fumes from household and garden chemicals, insulation particles, and dust enter your duct system.
+When there are leaks, fumes from household and garden chemicals, insulation particles, and dust enters your duct system.
 The pollutants can affect your breathing and aggravate health problems like asthma.

 Duct sealing fixes leaky air ducts, makes you more comfortable, and healthier.
 Duct sealing improves the indoor air quality because there’s a lower risk that pollutants will enter your ducts.